Updated April 20, 2023

 Want to know how?

-1st Step: Define your dream job, define yourself.
+1st Step: Define your dream job.
+Define yourself.

-- What’s your favorite past time?
+- What’s your favorite pastime?

 - What do you miss doing most?